 The Nexus Letter is like the missing link to a successful VA disability compensation claim.
 In this video, one of our veteran’s disability lawyers explains the importance of the Nexus Letter.

 What to Do If Your Claim Is Denied

 If your temporary total disability claim is denied, don’t worry.
-You can always appeal your decision, including sending it all the way up to the BVA in Washington, D.C. if needed.
+You can always appeal your decision.
 You may still be able to collect compensation beginning from the date you filed your first application.